FredrikPedersen/Learning_Spring/Spring Security Core - Beginner to Guru/README.md

  - Used by Spring Boot Auto-configuration.
  - Non-persistent implementation, uses in-memory map.
  	- Mainly used for testing and demonstration purposes.

+## Section 6: Password Security

+### Password Encoding

+#### Password Storage and Encoding
+ - When logging in, the application needs to verify the enetered password matches the password stored in the system.
+ - Legacy systems sometimes store passwords in plain text, which is obviously not ideal.
+ - Other systems encrypt the password in the database, then decrypt to verify, which is not ideal either.

+#### Password Hash
+ - A hash is a one-way mathematical algorithm applied to the password.
+	 - One way meaning the hash value can be generated from a password.
+	 - But the password cannot be generated from the hash value.
+ - Example:
+ 	- password: password1.
+	- Hash value: 5f4dcc3b5aa765d61d8327deb882cf99.
+ - Here the string "password1" will always hash to 5f4dcc3b5aa765d61d8327deb882cf99.

+#### Password Salt
+ - Problem where hash functions generate known hash values.
+ - Became a dictionary attack to guess passwords from hash value.
+ - Solution is to use a salt value.
+ - A salt is additional data added to the value being hashed.
+ - Example of password with salt: password1{ThisIsMyReallyLongPasswordSaltValue}
+ - Modern algorithms use random salt values.
+	 - Thus hash value changes each time.

+#### Password Hash Functions
+ - The security area of Hash functions is effectively an arms race.
+ - As computational power increases, researchers find more vulnerabilities.
+ - Spring Security supports plain text and older hash functions for compatibility with legacy systems.
+	 - These encoders are marked as deprecated to warn you they are not recommended for use.

+#### Delegating Password Encoder
+ - Spring Security 5 introduced a delegating password encoder.
+ - Allows storage of password hashes in multiple formats.
+ - Password hashes stored as *-{encodername}< somepasswordhashvalue >*.
+ - Allows you to support multiple hash algorithms while migrating.

+#### Password Encoder Recommendation
+ - The Spring Security Team recommends using an adaptive one way encoding function such as:
+	 - BCrypt (default).
+	 - Pbkdf2.
+	 - SCrypt.
+ - These are also considered "slow", which are computationally expensive to guard against brute force attacks.